nikomatsakis/babysteps/source/_posts/2015-03-19-the-danger-of-negative-thinking.markdown

 want to support, so we'd have to find some way to allow this.
 (See below for some further thoughts.)

-### What should we do?

-Here I'll sketch out some things we can do to help ourselves here.

 #### Limiting OIBIT

-First, and independently from everything else, we should add the constraint that negative OIBIT impls cannot add additional where-clauses beyond those implied by the types involved.
+As an aside, I mentioned that OIBIT as specified today is equivalent to negative bounds.
+To fix this, we should add the constraint that negative OIBIT impls cannot add additional where-clauses beyond those implied by the types involved.
 (There isn't much urgency on this because negative impls are feature-gated.)
 Therefore, one cannot write an impl like this one, because it would be adding a constraint `T:Debug`:

 ```rust
 trait Release for .. { }